For Immediate Release: Tuesday, October 6, 2020

 In the wake of Justice Kavanaugh’s confirmation to the Court, an emboldened anti-choice movement has pounced on the opportunity to gut Roe v.
 Wade.
 Extreme bans on abortion were introduced, passed, or signed in 31 states in 2019 alone and at least two dozen cases are in the pipeline that could completely overturn Roe.

-In South Carolina, 71% of women live in counties with no abortion clinic.
-With Roe in the crosshairs, the stakes for women and families are higher than ever.
-South Carolina already has some of the most severe restrictions on reproductive freedom in the United States, which include forcing a pregnant person to wait 24 hours before they can receive abortion care, and subjecting people to mandatory biased counseling.
+Georgia already has some of the most severe restrictions on reproductive freedom in the United States, which include bans on abortion throughout pregnancy, forcing a person to wait 24 hours before they can receive abortion care, and subjecting people to mandatory biased counseling.

-NARAL Pro-Choice America is in the midst of its largest-ever electoral program designed to reach, persuade, and mobilize key voters, including driving thousands of calls to South Carolinians who are motivated by Senator Graham’s betrayal of their values and Trump and Republicans’ unyielding attacks on reproductive freedom.
-Come November, NARAL and its 2.5 million members are ready to flip the Senate and hold senators like Lindsey Graham accountable.
+NARAL Pro-Choice America is in the midst of its largest-ever electoral program designed to reach, persuade, and mobilize key voters, including driving thousands of calls to Georgians who are motivated by Senator Perdue’s betrayal of their values and Trump and Republicans’ unyielding attacks on reproductive freedom.
+Come November, NARAL and its 2.5 million members are ready to flip the Senate and hold senators like David Perdue accountable.

 For over 50 years, NARAL Pro-Choice America and its network of state affiliates and chapters have fought to protect and advance reproductive freedom—including access to abortion, contraception, and paid family leave—for every body.
 NARAL is powered by its more than 2.5 million members from every state and congressional district in the country, representing the 7 in 10 Americans who believe every person should have the freedom to make the best decision for themselves about if, when, and how to raise a family.